Healthy CEOI AM CEO PODCASTPodCEO

 Tiffany Toombs 11:38

-I would say regular self reflection has been what has allowed me to have a quite a lot of amount of success in a very short time is that I take time after everything that I do.
-I asked myself two questions.
-First one, and I always start with this one.
-What did I do really well.
-And it's important that we start there, because it's really easy to pick everything apart and be really critical.
-It's not so easy to look at what we did well.
-And so when we celebrate our wins, I know that it actually activates the reward circuit in the brain, we get that hit of dopamine, which is what we get when we work out or you know, we eat sugar.
 And that hit of dopamine strengthens the pathway in the mind to do more of the same action.
 So firstly, what did I do really well?
 And then secondly, where can I improve next time?
-What would I like to get better at not?
-What did I do terrible?
+What would I like to get better at?
+What did I do terribly?
 What was my weakness even in like a SWOT analysis, I don't even talk about weaknesses.
-I talk about areas for improvement, because language matters.
+I talk about areas for improvement because language matters.
 And so if I'm talking about this is what I'm bad at or this is my weakness, then it's always going to feel gross to work on that area.
 So what is it that I want to improve on?
 And those two questions have allowed me to level up and grow.
 And

 Gresham Harkless 12:55

 I want to ask you now for what I call a CEO nugget.
-And this could be a word of wisdom or piece of advice.
+And this could be a word of wisdom or a piece of advice.
 I know we referenced kind of jumping back into this time machine.
 But it might also be something you would tell your younger business self or potentially a client.

 Tiffany Toombs 13:08